HoussemCoder/Sort-algoritms-implementation-in-python/README.md

 - Every algorithm has been implemented to sort a simple python list (or array).
 - Including time and space complexity for each one.
--  //  //  docs & comments to get better understanding.
+-  //  //  documentation & comments to get better understanding.